 Each supermarket chain has shops on every high street.
 For the cheapest price, look for their own brands.
 You’ll often find these on the bottom shelves.

-How to find a place to sleep in London on a budget
+London budget accommodation: how to find a place to sleep in london on a budget

-Here are some Airbnb features that will help you find a place to stay more easily:
+Here are some features that will help you find a place to stay more easily:

 Limit the price when you search.
-Move the sliding scale under “price range” when you search to an amount that seems reasonable to you.
+Move the sliding scale under “price per night” when you search to an amount that seems reasonable to you.

 If you’re unfamiliar with this community, read this short introduction to CouchSurfing in my guide on how to find free accommodation.